Google Analytics Heat Map: How to Use

 Disadvantages of Google Analytics Heat Mapping vs. Plerdy

-The main Plerdy`s advantage compared to Google Analytics Heat Mapping is providing more data and customization opportunities.
+The main advantage Plerdy has over Google Analytics Heat Mapping is that it provides more data and customization opportunities.
 So, Google Analytics Heat Map:

 1. Provides inaccurate visitors’ middle journey on the site.

-2. Isn’t useful in trying to understand why visitors leave the website.
+2. It isn’t useful to try to understand why visitors leave the website.

 3. Google doesn’t provide a great variety of filters.